| |

 so take your thumbnail and gouge out hunks of stem randomly along the edge.

-the surface you are working on.
+| Flatten the bottom of the Stem by cutting or filing it.
+Glue it down to the surface you are working on.
 In this case I stuck it to a 40mm monster

 base from GW.
 As you can see in the first pic, the bottom of the stump is